3h-coder/color-conquerer/docs/deployment/vps-setup.md

 - First, make sure that you have [set an access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens#creating-a-fine-grained-personal-access-token) over on github.
 - Clone your repo where you want it to be.
 I went for srv/color-conquerer -> `sudo git clone https://<YOUR_GITHUB_USERNAME>:<YOUR_TOKEN>@github.com/<YOUR_GITHUB_USERNAME>/<REPO_NAME>.git`
 - For a stable production version, please checkout on the latest tag (or a tag at least) :

+### Environment variable setup

+Do not forget to set the following environment variables

+### Launching the apps

+- On ubuntu, you will need the python3 venv package : `sudo apt update` `sudo apt install python3.12-venv -y`
+-